 - Does length of coaxial cable affect signal?

-- What is the highest quality coaxial cable?
+- What is the best coaxial cable for Internet?

 Does length of coaxial cable affect signal?